skyway/skyway.github.io/en/ios-tutorial.md

         NSString* title = (_bConnected) ? @"Hang up" : @"Make Call";
         [_actionButton setTitle:title forState:UIControlStateNormal];
     });

 }
 ```

 ## Switching Camera
 {: #switch-camera}

-In the last, add a process of switching camera.
+Finally, we're going to add a way to switch between device cameras.
-Use getCameraPosition method to obtain the camera position used by the corresponding media stream.
-Use the result obtained to switch over by toggling.
+Use getCameraPosition method to obtain the camera position used by the specified media stream.
+Use the other setting to toggle cameras.

 *Objective-C*
 {: .lang}